-Rim Rock Recreational Trail is a 1.7 mile moderately trafficked loop trail located near Junction, IL that features beautiful wild flowers and is rated as moderate.
+Rim Rock Recreational Trail is a 1.7 mile moderately trafficked loop trail located near Junction, Illinois that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and camping and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Rim Rock trail is a 8/10 mile trail that leads around the rim of a rock escarpment before descending a crevis in the rock cliff to the valley floor while meandering through massive rock formations.
 A wonderfully scenic trail, Rim Rock National Recreation Trail leads around the rim of a rock escarpment, hence its name.
 Rim Rock has a long history of drawing people to its forested bluffs for hiking and picnicking.
 In 1980, it was designated a national recreation trail because of its exceptional scenic beauty and historic values.
 To early settlers this unique formation was known as 'the Pounds,' an old English term meaning "some sort of enclosure."
 This is how the valley lying to the east got its name, Pounds Hollow.
 A 7/8-mile trail leads the hiker around the top rim of the "Pounds," which is a circular 40-acre tract of land isolated from the surrounding terrain by steep sandstone bluffs.

 Nice trail with really pretty scenery and super cool rock formations and caves.
 Took two kids ages 2 and 4 and they loved it.
 Perfect length for them.